How to Choose the Best Travel Backpack for Europe

 The Best Travel Backpack for Europe

-The Travel Backpack combines the ergonomics and portability of a backpack with the obsessive organization and easy packing of a suitcase.
+The Tortuga Travel Backpack combines the ergonomics and portability of a backpack with the obsessive organization and easy packing of a suitcase.
 With the Tortuga Travel Backpack, you have a compartment or pocket for everything on your packing list.

-The bag is made with waterproof sailcloth to keep your stuff safe on rainy European days.
+The Travel Backpack is height-adjustable, so you’ll get a perfect fit.
+The bag is made with a waterproof sailcloth to keep your stuff safe on rainy European days without the need for a rain cover.

 We started Tortuga after realizing the shortcomings of existing bags during a backpacking trip to Eastern Europe in 2009.
 Mine was large, cumbersome, and disorganized.
 Jeremy’s shoulder strap broke on the first day due to cheap materials.